Dilipkumarjakhar/DSA--Algo-SDE-1-/README.md

 ## Topics

 <!-- ~~~1~~ -->
-**1.Anonymous Function:-**
+**Anonymous Function**
 ```
 A function without name it is called Anonymous function.
 ```